Working in Geneva?

 The Swiss Social Security System in Geneva

-The Swiss social security system rests on three pillars: state-run social security funds, occupational social security funds, and private savings.
+The Swiss social security system rests on three pillars: state-run social security funds, occupational social security funds, and a private savings plan.
 Contributions to the first two schemes are compulsory for both employees and employers in Switzerland.
 Self-employed people and those without paid employment are also liable to contributions.
-The latter, however, may be exempt under certain conditions.
+However, those without paid employment may be exempt under certain conditions.

-The Swiss old-age pension system, for example, works like this.
-Every employee contributes to the federal Old Age and Survivors Insurance and Disability Insurance (first pillar).
+Under the Swiss old-age pension system, every employee contributes to the federal Old Age and Survivors Insurance and Disability Insurance (first pillar).

-From the age of 25, you also have to pay into an occupational pension plan (second pillar) if you receive more than 21,060 CHF per year in wages from the same employer.
+From the January following your 24th birthday, you also have to pay into an occupational pension plan (second pillar) if you receive more than 21,150 CHF per year in wages from one employer.
 All contributions are matched by the employer.
 The accumulated capital in the occupational fund can be transferred from the old employer to a new one without any problems if and when you decide to move jobs.

-Moreover, you can save even more funds with an additional private pension plan (third pillar), provided you can afford it.
+You can also choose to save more funds with an additional private pension plan (third pillar), provided you can afford it.